MykleCode/Pygame-DoodleJump/README.md

 * Download zip, fork or clone.
 * Install requirements
 * And Run !
-* If you have any problems contact me!
+* If you have any problems contact me !